 In order to avoid stressing out additionally because of an injury that was caused months or years ago, seek a doctor right after the accident.
 That way, you will be inspected for any additional injuries caused by the car accident, and you will have a doctor’s report as evidence that you have sustained new injuries.
 Be sure to provide your insurer with the doctor’s report and show them that your old injury had nothing to do with the new ones you sustained as a result of a car accident.

-Contact Car Accident Attorneys in Pittsburg if you need additional help convincing the insurance company.
+Contact Car Accident Attorneys in Pittsburgh if you need additional help convincing the insurance company.
 An attorneys will do everything in their power to help them understand your situation.

 Not Disqualified From Recovering Damages